Updated: Sep 17, 2021

 It was an emotional moment for me, when I could honestly say that what those men had done was between them and their God now.
 When given that power, I chose to use it with compassion and to give them the opportunity to be better.

 I cannot say what has happened to them since then.
-My mother will always be emotionally unwell, and that is her burden to bear.
+My mother will always be what she is, and that is her burden to bear.
 But what I do know is that I am much closer to being fully at peace in my own heart.
 I wake up every morning feeling grateful to be alive and I open my eyes every morning to a partner who mirrors back to me the love that I am.

 IT'S ALL ABOUT WHAT WE CHOOSE TO CREATE WITH IT